 These final three stages of growth share much in common.
 If you’ve achieved the Minimum Viable IPO Path, you’re approaching public company readiness.
 All operating systems are fit and trim.
 Roles have diversified, workflows are efficient and scaled, technology is delivering significant leverage, and financial investments have been rationalized, delivering strong ROI.

 Your executive staff is comprised of digitally literate systems thinkers who seek to push responsibility as low as possible in the enterprise.
 They work hard to keep the enterprise generative, resisting the tendency to turn inward.
-The product discovery system is a first order priority: they understand how easy it is for existing value to decline.
+The product discovery system is a first order priority: senior executives understand how easy it is for existing value to decline.